How To Train Goats On Electric Fence

 Let your goats take their time and check everything out.

-Goats are a very curious animal and it usually will not take long for them to “test” the fence out.
-Just take a seat and let them decided when to inspect the fence.
+Goats are very curious animals, and it usually will not take long for them to “test” the fence.
+Just sit and let them decide when they want to come closer to inspect the fence.

-Like I mentioned above, the electric fence netting attracts the goat’s interest and before long their curiosity will get the better of them.
-As they approach the fence do not stop them.
+As I mentioned above, the electric fence netting attracts the goat’s interest, and their curiosity will get the better of them.
+As they approach the fence, do not stop them.

-Your goal is to teach your goats to respect the fence and in order to do that they need to associate the fence with the pain of a shock.
+Your goal is to teach your goats to respect the fence, and to do that, they need to associate the fence with the pain of a shock.

 Letting goats explore as you train on electric fence